 2.3.
 Second-degree Murder

-Therefore, a person who violently shakes a baby to death but who had no intention to kill the baby would face second-degree murder charges.
+Therefore, a person who violently shakes a baby to death but who had no intention to kill the baby could be convicted of second-degree murder.
 A reasonable person should have foreseen that the violent shaking could kill the baby.
-But because the person had no intention to kill, he/she would face second- and not first-degree murder charges.
+But because the person had no intention to kill, he/she would be guilty of second- and not first-degree murder.

 2.3.
 First-degree Murder

-First-degree murder in Nevada is define as either 1) premeditated killing, or 2) a killing that happens in furtherance of a felony (called felony murder):
+First-degree murder in Nevada is defined as either 1) premeditated killing or 2) a killing that happens in furtherance of a felony (called felony murder):

 2.3.1.
 Premeditated killing

-An example of premeditated killing in a SBS case is shaking a baby to death with the intent to kill the baby.
-In these cases, the death was not unintentional or accidental.
+An example of premeditated killing in an SBS case is shaking a baby to death with the intent to kill the baby.
+In these cases, death was not unintentional or accidental.
 The person wanted the baby dead and acted to make it so.

 2.3.2.
 Felony murder